fabric8io/fabric8/examples/eip/README.md

 ** `2012_0003.xml` and `2012_0005.xml` in `work/eip/output/AMER`
 ** `2012_0020.xml` in `work/eip/output/APAC`
 ** `2012_0001.xml`, `2012_0002.xml` and `2012_0004.xml` in `work/eip/output/EMEA`
-6. Use `log:display` to check out the business logging.
+6. Use `log:display` on the ESB shell to check out the business logging.
         [main]    Processing orders.xml
         [wiretap]  Archiving orders.xml
         [splitter] Shipping order 2012_0001 to region EMEA